KVM-VMI/kvm-vmi/docs/overview.md

 - `qemu`: [QEMU](https://github.com/qemu/qemu) emulator, with *VMI* extensions
 - `libvmi`: fork of [LibVMI], the *Simplified Virtual Machine Introspection Library*, with an KVM driver integration based on `KVM-VMI`
 - `vagrant`: a [Vagrant](https://www.vagrantup.com/) based development environment to easily setup `KVM-VMI`

+## KVMi

+The `KVMi` refers to the new `KVMi subsystem`, is a set of _Virtual Machine Introspection_ patches currently developed by Bitdefender for KVM.

+The stable version available on `master` is: `KVMi-v7`